AP United States History: Course

 The AP U.S. History course is designed to provide the same level of content and instruction that students would face in a freshman-level college survey class.

-The course covers 9 periods of US History, spanning from the pre-Columbian era to the present day.
+It generally uses a college-level textbook as the foundation for the course and covers nine periods of U.S. history, spanning from the pre-Columbian era to the present day.
 The percentage indicates the exam weighting of each content area:

-AP U.S. History classes generally use a college-level textbook as the foundation for the course.

 Textbooks

 Commonly used textbooks that meet the curriculum requirements include: